Kang Daniel: Business

 In June 2019, Kang established two companies named Konnect Entertainment and KD Corporation Ltd. as the chief executive officer (CEO) of both.
 His activities in the entertainment industry are managed by the former, while all other business-related activities are managed by the latter.
 Further business ventures through these companies include: a cafe on the first floor of Konnect Entertainment's building called Cafe de Konnect, the development and launch of mobile application "Kang Daniel" to serve as Kang's official fancafe, a collaboration with South Korean game development company Dalcomsoft to release the rhythm game Superstar Kang Daniel as the first app in the series exclusively made for a solo artist, a partnership agreement with Very Cherry to domestically manage solo artist CL, and a collaboration with production company Snowballs to release the puzzle game app Starway Kang Daniel.
 Expanding its lineup of artists, singer-songwriter and producer Chancellor, former GFriend member Yuju, and dance crew We Dem Boyz (WDBZ) that appeared on Street Man Fighter each signed exclusive contracts with Konnect Entertainment.
 Konnect Entertainment was dissolved in June 2024 amid a legal dispute between Kang and a major shareholder of the company.

+In 2025, Kang joined as co-creative director of Eyetist, a contact lens brand created in partnership with Hyomin and lifestyle brand Wiggle Wiggle.
+Eyetist, a portmanteau of "eye" and "artist", has the concept of collaborating with various artists and intellectual property to create custom products.
+Artists are directly involved from product planning and co-designing the content.
+Eyetist's launch collaborations included himself, Hyomin, and Omniscient Reader's Viewpoint characters Kim Dokja and Yoo Joonghyuk.